VCU subscription only:

 Funds innovative pilot initiatives at VCU that help advance the Quest for Distinction strategic plan.
 Faculty, staff, students and community partners with co-sponsors from within the university are eligible to apply.
 Requests of $50,000 or less will be given priority.

 Supports new, emerging or continuing research by all VCU faculty.
-Where possible, the proposed work should advance interdisciplinary research and inter-campus collaboration.
-The maximum total award is $50,000 and requires that the PI’s department or college provide at least 40% cost share.
+All projects must align with at least one SRPP initiative and, where possible, should advance trans- or multi-disciplinary research and inter-campus collaboration.
+The maximum total award is $50,000 for 18-months and requires at least 25% cost share from the PI(s)’ school or college.

 Alzheimer's and related diseases research award fund

 Provides seed money to researchers in Virginia to stimulate innovative research into biomedical and psychosocial aspects of dementia, including cell biology, caregiving and animal modeling.
 Awards are limited to $45,000.

 Funds small research grants of up to $30,000 for junior faculty to conduct one year of basic, preclinical, clinical and cancer-control research studies.
 Applicants should not have received a nationally competitive research grant.

 CCTR Endowment Fund